 53. Mill vise performance modifications—Steven Lang

-54. Shedding some light on lathe facing operations—Steven Lang
+54. Shedding some light on lathe-facing operations—Steven Lang

 55. A simple magnifier for the lathe or mill—Joe Martin